UPPMAX/ticket_296259/README.md

 # ticket_296259

+## Meeting Monday 2024-08-05 10:00

 Discuss:

-- [ ] Goal: how to be able to fix the problem, maybe the VarTrix developers are better to ask
+- [x] Goal: how to be able to fix the problem, maybe the VarTrix developers are better to ask

+It seems fixable :-)

-- [ ] Validate BAM file
+- [x] Validate BAM file

 ```bash
 module load bioinfo-tools